Affordable Tuition Plans for Most Christian Families

 Four Day School Week

-We offer a four day school week, Monday through Thursday 8:00 A.M. to 4:00 P.M.
+We offer a four day school week, Monday through Thursday 8:00 A.M. to 3:00 P.M.
 Parents have asked us to help them lessen the number of miles they must travel each week.
 By extending the day, students can accomplish the same amount of work each week.
 We will also take fewer holidays during the school year.
-Academic days off are: Thanksgiving 2 days; Christmas 8 days; Spring break 4 days, Memorial day and Labor day when they occur during the school calendar.
+Academic days off are: Major Holidays will be determined during school year, as the dates fall.
+Memorial day and Labor day will be scheduled as they occur during the school calendar.

 Diagnostic Testing and Prescription